Mystery Science Theater 3000: The Return is available on Netflix today, April 14.

 In the Not Too Distant Future…: A MST3K Dweeb’s Hopes and Fears for the Netflix Revival

-After 18 years of, Mystery Science Theater 3000 has returned to television thanks to show creator Joel Hodgson’s successful Kickstarter campaign and the good folks at Netflix.
+After 18 years of circulating the tapes, Mystery Science Theater 3000 has returned to television thanks to show creator Joel Hodgson’s successful Kickstarter campaign and the good folks at Netflix.
 (Netflix: Foster Home of Neglected Shows You Love!)
 While various MST3K spinoffs such as Rifftrax and Cinematic Titanic have kept movie riffing alive and well, we finally have a new season of Tom Servo, Crow T. Robot, Gypsy, and the Satellite of Love (S.O.L.) with new space antics with a new host being terrorized by a new set of Mads.
 Everything old is new again!

 Still, I can’t help but think of what Judd Crandall said in The Pet Sematary: “Sometimes dead is better.”
 Far too often we cling for things from the past, and yet when they return, they aren’t quite what we expected.
 Take Jurassic World, for example.
 While it made boatloads of cash, from a creative standpoint, it was a mess of fan service, one-note characters, and Jimmy Fallon.
 It didn’t stand on its own feet.
 Can Mystery Science Theater 3000 deliver the goods, or will it fall into the same traps?
 Let’s examine a few key areas to see where it could either go great or go sour.